 Music lightens your mood, cheers you up, gets you moving and gives you positive energy!
 Making music is one of the most motivating and healthy activities in life!
 The repertoire for drums which you find the most personal to you is where we will focus our attention.
 For this, constructive feedback, personalised exercises, tips and inspiration from a dedicated professional drum teacher are best choice!

-The trial lesson is the perfect situation to discuss the frequency of the lessons, the music styles you like most or other styles you may wish to explore.
-Of course important to get to know your future drum teacher.
+The trial lesson is the perfect situation to discuss the frequency of the lessons, the location, the music styles you like most or other styles you may wish to explore and to get to know your future drum teacher.
 Book your first lesson pack and receive a free trial lesson.
 (Normal price EU 25,- )

 If you wish to follow online lessons, you can contact the drum teacher of your choice directly and discuss the possibilities.

 Drums are found in nearly every culture in the world and have existed since before 6000 B.C.
 They've had ceremonial, sacred, and symbolic associations.
 Percussion instruments have strong ceremonial, sacred, or symbolic associations almost everywhere.
 Certain drums symbolise and protect tribal royalty in much of Africa.
 They were also used to transmit messages over long distances.